-Alcohol is a big topic when it comes to its effect on an athletic performance.
+Alcohol and athletic performance is a big topic when it comes to sports.
+It’s been shown to make up to 5% of an athlete’s calorie intake.
+Why is this concerning?
 It’s been shown to make up to 5% of an athlete’s calorie intake.
 Why is this concerning?
 Calorie intake is important for an athlete, making sure the calories they consume are helping the body, not hindering it.
 Alcohol consumption in any volume can interfere with performance, recovery, muscle building and maintenance, and hydration.
 It can also impact body weight, hormone behavior, and vitamin function.
 Let’s explore each category a little more and see how it all comes into play.

 Growth hormone also plays a huge role in recovery.
 This is an important hormone that stimulates cell, bone growth and development.
 Growth hormone is secreted within the first few hours during sleep, but if you’re not sleeping well or not getting enough sleep, this process is disrupted.
 Alcohol often disrupts sleep cycles, thus affecting growth hormone and therefore, cell development and overall performance.

-All of these facts involve the inside functioning of the body; you can’t physically see it.
+All of the previous facts involve the inside functioning of the body; you can’t physically see it.
 Not only will alcohol affect you internally, but it can greatly impact your external appearance as well in the form of weight gain.
 There are 7 kilocalories (kcals) per gram in alcohol.
 This means that for every gram of alcohol you consume, 7 calories come with it.
 A standard drink contains 0.6oz of pure alcohol, that’s 14 grams!
-Here’s a table to show the calorie intake of different drinks.

 So say you have 3 beers while you’re out to dinner, that’s almost 450 extra calories just from drinks, let alone your meal.
 Anywhere from 7-14 drinks per week can tack on an easy 600-1800 extra calories which can lead to a long-term weight gain.
 As an athlete, you need to be in the best shape you can be, drinking won’t help this.